containerbuildsystem/atomic-reactor/docs/flatpak.md

     - MODULE_NAME:MODULE_STREAM[/PROFILE]
 ```

-where `PROFILE` defaults to `runtime` for runtimes and `default` for applications.
-Specifying a
+where `PROFILE` defaults to `runtime` for runtimes and `default` for
-different profile is useful to build additional runtimes from the same module content - for
+applications.
+Specifying a different profile is useful to build additional
-example, building both a normal runtime and an SDK.
+runtimes from the same module content ― for example, building both a normal
+runtime and an SDK.

-The `flatpak` section of container.yaml contains extra information needed to create the flatpak:
+The `flatpak` section of container.yaml contains extra information needed to
+create the flatpak:

-**id**: (required) The ID of the application or runtime
+- **id**: (required) The ID of the application or runtime

-**name**: (optional). `name` label in generated Dockerfile.
-Used for the repository when pushing to a registry.
-Defaults to the module name.
+- **name**: (optional) `name` label in generated Dockerfile.
+Used for the
+  repository when pushing to a registry.
+Defaults to the module name

-**component**: (optional). `com.redhat.component` label in generated Dockerfile.
+- **component**: (optional) `com.redhat.component` label in generated
+  Dockerfile.
 Used to name the build when uploading to Koji.
-Defaults to the module name.
+Defaults to the
+  module name

-**base_image**: (optional). image to use when creating filesystem; also will be recorded as the parent image of the output image.
-This overrides the `flatpak: base_image` setting in the reactor config.
+- **base_image**: (optional) Image to use when creating filesystem; also will
+  be recorded as the parent image of the output image.
+This overrides the
+  `flatpak: base_image` setting in the reactor config

-**branch**: (required) The branch of the application or runtime.
-In many cases, this will match the stream name of the module.
+- **branch**: (required) The branch of the application or runtime.
+In many
+  cases, this will match the stream name of the module

-**cleanup-commands**: (optional, runtime only).
-A shell script that is run after installing all packages.
+- **cleanup-commands**: (optional, runtime only) A shell script that is run
+  after installing all packages

-**command**: (optional, application only).
-The name of the executable to run to start the application.
-If not specified, defaults to the first executable found in /usr/bin.
+- **command**: (optional, application only) The name of the executable to run
+  to start the application.
+If not specified, defaults to the first executable
+  found in `/usr/bin`

-**labels**: (optional).
-A map defining additional labels to be added to the resulting image.
+- **labels**: (optional) A map defining additional labels to be added to the
+  resulting image

-**tags**: (optional, application only).
-Tags to add to the Flatpak metadata for searching.
+- **tags**: (optional, application only) Tags to add to the Flatpak metadata
+  for searching

-**finish-args**: (optional, application only).
-Arguments to `flatpak build-finish`. (see the flatpak-build-finish man page.)
-This is a string split on whitespace with shell style quoting.
+- **finish-args**: (optional, application only) Arguments to `flatpak
+  build-finish` (see the flatpak-build-finish man page) This is a string, split
+  on whitespace, with shell-style quoting

 ### container.yaml examples